choltreppe/pony-comptempl/README.md

 # CompTempl
-precompiled html templates for the pony programming language
+compiled html templates for the pony programming language

 ## Installation